Cop27 guest list explained as Sunak U-turns on attending

 Who is attending Cop27?
-From Biden to King Charles, Putin to Leonardo DiCaprio
+From Biden to King Charles, Putin to Sunak

 Egypt’s ambassador says King Charles III still has an open invitation to attend the climate change summit